clem/afsy-rabbitmq-tutorial/doc/tutorial.md

 </service>
 ```

-We'll take care, in the same time, to create the `/web/downloaded_pages/` folder to store the downloaded pages, and give it the right permissions (as a cache folder):
+We will take care, in the same time, to create the `/web/downloaded_pages/` folder to store the downloaded pages, and give it the right permissions (as a cache folder):

 ```
 $ cd web/